lucfreelance/cali-vip-tours/content/en/_index.md

 {{< figure src="/images/tour_cali-vip-tours-2.jpg" title="Why us?" >}}

-Straight answer to that question: We're not just 'tour guide guys'; we're storytellers and Cali culture enthusiasts.
+We're not just 'tour guide guys'; we're storytellers and Cali culture enthusiasts.
 Our tours immerse you in the beauty, flavors, and rhythms of Cali.
 Whether you're a Salsa lover, a foodie, or an explorer, Cali VIP Tours have the perfect experience for you.
 Take a look to our new tours: